 A review of the literature done by Messina & Redmond (2006) showed that there were no effect or very modest changes in thyroid function parameters across 14 trials.
 Further to this, in people with normal thyroid function and had sufficient iodine intake, soy foods and isoflavones (the component in question) did not negatively affect thyroid function.
 The authors stated that even hypothyroid patients need not avoid soy foods, it may be an issue if your iodine intake is poor.

 Still worried?
-For a great run-down of the soy evidence, go check out my fellow dietitian’s blog here.
+For a great run-down of the soy evidence here.

 Cauliflower, Kale & Broccoli